KTH-DD2480-Fundsoft/pdm-assignment-3/Fundsoft/report.md

 in general.
 The instructions and documentation for running and using the product are very good and the product works as intended.

+**How easily can you build the project?
+Briefly describe if everything worked as documented or not:**

+- **a) Did you have to install a lot of additional tools to build the software?**

+    No we only needed to install PDM, and it handled the rest for us.

+- **b) Were those tools well documented?**

+    PDM itself is well documented on the user side.

+- **c) Were other components installed automatically by the build script?**

+    PDM automatically installs all the necessary dependencies.

+- **d) Did the build conclude automatically without errors?**

+    Yes, this is very well handled by PDM.

+- **e) How well do examples and tests run on your system(s)?**

+    It runs excellently.
+With single scripts `pdm test` and `pdm coverage`, the tests and test coverage is executed with `pytest`.

-## Complexity
+## Part 1: Complexity

 ### 1. What are your results for five complex functions?
-   * Did all methods (tools vs. manual count) get the same result?
+   * **Did all methods (tools vs. manual count) get the same result?**
-   * Are the results clear?
+   * **Are the results clear?**

 Interestingly enough, we got the same result from a manual calculation and an automatic calculation (using Lizard) for just one function, `synchronize@385-467@./src/pdm/installers/synchronizers.py`.
 In three other cases, our manual calculations came out to be one or two points greater than the automatic ones.
 For the last function, `do_update@91-200@src/pdm/cli/commands/update.py`, we got a result that was two less than the one calculated by Lizard.